Provisions concerning the SWICA websites

-The collected data does not allow SWICA to draw any conclusions about you as a person and is stored in aggregated form for an unlimited period.
+The collected data does not allow SWICA to draw any conclusions about the user as a person and is stored in aggregated form for an unlimited period.

 3.2 Data processing through the use of online services

-Whenever you use certain online services (e.g. premium calculator, policy purchase, competition, comment function, etc.), you may be prompted to enter an email address, your personal details (surname, first name, date of birth), contact information such as the address or phone number, and possibly other personal information and data that requires special protection.
-Unless the nature of the matter calls for a different procedure (e.g. SWICA contacts you in response to a contact form that you have submitted), you will be asked to authorise SWICA to disclose and process your data.
-The respective declaration of consent also informs about the specific data that is processed for a certain purpose.
+Whenever certain online services are used (e.g. premium calculator, policy purchase, competition, comment function, etc.), the user may be prompted to enter an email address, personal details (surname, first name, date of birth), contact information such as the address or phone number, and possibly other personal information and particularly sensitive personal data.
+Unless the nature of the matter calls for a different procedure (e.g. SWICA contacts the user in response to a contact form has been submitted), the user will be asked to authorise SWICA to disclose and process the data.
+The respective declaration of consent also provides information about the specific data that is processed for a certain purpose.

-The data will be kept for the period as defined in the respective consent agreement (provided that one was obtained).
+The data will be kept for the period defined in the respective consent agreement (provided that one was obtained).
 If the period is not clearly specified in the consent agreement or in cases where no consent was obtained, the data storage period is determined by a) the processing purpose, b) the last customer contact (max.
 5 years after the last contact), and c) any statutory period for which business data can be stored.
-SWICA can also store data longer if required by an administrative or court order.
+SWICA can also store data for a longer period if required to do so by an administrative or court order.
 The same applies if the data is required for SWICA in connection with providing evidence or asserting a claim.
-In such cases, rights relating to processing data (in accordance with no. 8) may also be curtailed.
+In such cases, rights relating to processing data (in accordance with no. 9) may also be curtailed.